 Approach content with brand consistency in mind

-Then, consider these five main areas for branding consistency:
+Then, consider these five main approaches:

 1. Use your logo and design elements consistently and provide access to employees.
 The only thing worse than seeing a logo stretched out of proportion, pixelated or painted up with new colors is seeing it shared that way with staff and customers.
 To combat this and similar blunders: